Kepler-452b: SETI targeting

 Scientists with the SETI (Search for Extraterrestrial Intelligence Institute) have already begun targeting Kepler-452b, the first near-Earth-size world found in the habitable zone of a Sun-like star.
 SETI Institute researchers are using the Allen Telescope Array, a collection of 6-meter (20 feet) telescopes in the Cascade Mountains of California, to scan for radio transmissions from Kepler-452b.
 As of July 2015, the array has scanned the exoplanet on over 2 billion frequency bands, with no result.
 The telescopes will continue to scan over a total of 9 billion channels, searching for alien radio analysis.

 Observation and exploration

 Kepler-452b is 1,800 ly from Earth.
 The fastest current spacecraft, the New Horizons uncrewed probe that passed Pluto in July 2015, travels at just 56,628 km/h.
-At that speed, it would take a spacecraft about 26 million years to reach Kepler-452b from Earth, if it was going in that direction.
+At that speed, it would take a spacecraft about 26 million years to reach Kepler-452b from Earth, if it were going in that direction.